Neighborhood House- Adult Position

 Site Specific Responsibilities

-Lead afternoon and evening computer literacy classes that help students develop basic computer skills and use the internet, email, word processing, and the MS Operating System.
+- Lead morning and evening computer literacy classes that help students develop basic computer skills and use the internet, email, word processing, and the MS Operating System.

-Maintain Neighborhood House English and GED blog with resources for students, volunteers, and staff.
+- Maintain Neighborhood House English and GED blog and weebly site with resources for students, volunteers, and staff.

 Unique Qualifications Sought